 If you are a parent accused of kidnapping, you may not understand how you can be charged with a felony for trying to regain custody of your child.
 However, circumventing the law in order to achieve what you believe to be a rightful custody situation can land you behind bars until your children are grown.

 If you are accused of harassment or stalking for trying to explain your feelings to someone, you may not believe that your actions could reasonably cause the other person fear or distress.

-Regardless of the situation—whether you are wrongfully accused or whether you made a mistake in taking a last-ditch effort to right a wrong—the team of criminal lawyers at Law Firm of Oklahoma is prepared to handle your defense.
+Regardless of the situation - whether you are wrongfully accused or whether you made a mistake in taking a last-ditch effort to right a wrong - the team of criminal lawyers at the Law Firm of Oklahoma is prepared to handle your defense.
 Call today or submit the online case review form for a free, confidential consultation.